guangzhaoli/arxiv_daily_aigc/README.md

     pip install -r requirements.txt
     ```

-4.  **Configure API Key**: This project requires an OpenAI API key for AI filtering.
+4.  **Configure API Key**: This project requires an OpenAI API key for AI classification and rating.
 You can change `src/filter.py` to use other LLM APIs if desired.
 For security, do not hardcode the key in the code.
 Set it as an environment variable when running locally.
 In GitHub Actions, set it as a Secret named `OPENAI_API_KEY` and optionally `OPENAI_BASE_URL`.

 ## Usage

 ### Local Run

-You can directly run the main script `main.py` to manually trigger a complete process (fetch, filter, generate).
+You can directly run the main script `main.py` to manually trigger a complete process (fetch, classify, generate).

 ```bash
 # Ensure the OPENAI_API_KEY environment variable is set